syang0624/white-mirror/backend/app/service/classification/README.md

-Absolutely!
-Here’s an expanded and more technically detailed version of your `README.md` focusing on **how the classification works**, and **how to set up the environment for training and inference**.

----

 # Manipulative Message Classifier

 A Python-based machine learning pipeline for detecting manipulative language in dialogue.
 This model not only identifies whether a message is manipulative, but also classifies the techniques used and the psychological vulnerabilities being targeted.